ibm-cloud-docs/power-iaas/network-overview.md

 ### IBM Cloud Direct Link 2.0 Connect
 {: #direct-link}

 The IBM Cloud Direct Link 2.0 Connect is an IBM Cloud technology to connect to the remote data centers.
-This technology connects a Virtual Private Cloud (VPC) on the IBM Cloud and a router connecter to the pod that is located in your data center.
+This technology connects a Virtual Private Cloud (VPC) on IBM Cloud and a router connected to the pod that is located in your data center.
 The IBM Cloud Direct Link 2.0 Connect uses an IPsec over VPN (also known as last-mile connectivity) to connect to the pod.
 Thus, the IBM Cloud Direct Link network goes through the data center environment at a minimum level and is connected to the pod's router.
 The control plane network is set up with redundancy, providing multiple network paths, to ensure that the pods are connected to the IBM Cloud regions reliably.
 IBM orders an IBM Cloud Direct Link 2.0 Connect for your account by using the third-party network provider details that you might have provided earlier (like Megaport or Equinix).
 The attributes, such as service keys, are gathered from the ordering process.
 After the ordering is complete, the corresponding third-party network providers can establish the remote connectivity between the IBM Cloud and the data center.

 The IBM Cloud Direct Link 2.0 Connect can be viewed as an alternative to a traditional site-to-site VPN solution.
-This connectivity can provide security and privacy, consistent, and higher-throughput connectivity between a remote network and IBM Cloud environments.
+This connectivity can provide secure, private, consistent, and higher-throughput connectivity between a remote network and IBM Cloud environments.
 For more information about IBM Cloud Direct Link Connect, see [Getting started with IBM Cloud Direct Link](https://cloud.ibm.com/docs/dl?topic=dl-get-started-with-ibm-cloud-dl){: external}.

 The connectivity between IBM Cloud and pod has two parts:
 * Shared connectivity between the IBM Cloud network infrastructure and the third-party network provider infrastructure.
 * An internet-based connectivity between the third-party network provider infrastructure and the data center.
-This connectivity is called as ‘last mile connectivity’ and might involve an IPsec VPN.
+This connectivity is referred to as last-mile connectivity and might involve an IPsec VPN.
 Contract with a service provider to provide the last mile connection.

-To establish this connectivity, the collaboration between you, IBM, and the third-party network provider is required.
+To establish this connectivity, you, IBM, and the third-party network provider must collaborate.

 ### Virtual Private Network
 {: #vpn}

-The Virtual Private Network(VPN) between the IBM Cloud and the pod can be established in the following ways:
+The Virtual Private Network(VPN) between IBM Cloud and the pod can be established in the following ways:
-* **Site-to-Site VPN connectivity** A VPN gateway can be set up on the VPC that houses the service broker.
+* **Site-to-Site VPN connectivity** — A VPN gateway can be set up on the VPC that houses the service broker.
 This gateway provides an internet-facing IP address.
 You can establish a VPN client on your data center that can provide an internet-facing IP address.
 This connectivity forms an IPsec VPN tunnel between the two end points.
 Then, the VPN client on your data center can be extended to the {{site.data.keyword.on-prem-fname}} routers.
-* **VPN connectivity by using IBM Cloud classic environment**: A Juniper vSRX Virtual Firewall can be deployed in the classic environment on the IBM Cloud.
+* **VPN connectivity by using IBM Cloud classic environment** — A Juniper vSRX Virtual Firewall can be deployed in the classic environment on the IBM Cloud.
 This setup can be connected to the VPC that houses the service broker through a transit-gateway.
 Alternatively, a similar VPN hardware or software environment can be set up on your data center environment.
 This setup can be connected through an IPsec VPN tunnel and extended to the {{site.data.keyword.on-prem-fname}} routers.
 Your data center infrastructure must be connected to the routers on the pod.
-This connectivity is recommended to be as minimal as possible.
+This connectivity must be as minimal as possible.
 You can set up one or more virtual routers in your environment and set up a Border Gateway Protocol (BGP) deployment by using the {{site.data.keyword.on-prem-fname}} routers.

 ## Data plane network
 {: #data-plane-network}